peterpih/tidydata/CodeBook.md

 ### Transformations to the Data Set

+Certain major modifications were made to the original data set:

+- The "test" and "train" data sets were merged into a single combined data set.
+This formed the original primary data set which was then split into these two data sets
+- Certain specified variables were extracted from the combined data set, variables containing mean() and std() forming a subset of 66 variables from the original 561 variables
+- Feature variable names were expanded for readability
+- Activity labels were were added in place if activity id codes for readability

 ### Naming of Feature Variables

 The same syntax as the original variables names was maintained, however more descriptive naming has been